Taking out a mortgage

 However, approval in principle doesn’t mean that the lender has approved a mortgage and agreed to lend you this amount.
 The official mortgage approval is contained in a letter of offer, which the lender will only issue when it is fully satisfied with certain matters, including a valuation of the property you are buying.

 Mortgage lending limits

-Equity release and top-up on an existing mortgage are both within the scope of the limits, but they do not apply to switcher mortgages, or to the restructuring of mortgages in arrears or pre-arrears.
+These limits apply to most housing loans including equity release and top-up on an existing mortgage.
+But, they do not apply to switcher mortgages, or to the restructuring of mortgages in arrears or pre-arrears.